RunnersNum40/avian_motors/README.md

 ## Example Usage

-A basic example of a motor can be found in `examples/revolute.rs`.
+A basic example of a motor can be found in `examples/revolute_position.rs`.
 To run the example:

-`cargo run --example revolute`
+`cargo run --example revolute_position`